torchij/SimplePoisson/README.md

 SimplePoisson is a basic r script which takes in a bam file from a capture experiment, and a bed file of the capture probe and targeted regions, and outputs a poisson-derived probability that the capture regions are enriched over background.
 In a way, its kind of like a super simplified peak-calling script, but only when data follows a poisson distribution.

-The script does three basic things:
+The script does four basic things:

 1) Estimate background lambda by sampling read counts from random regions of the bam file